Arrow BOOK

 • Mild soreness at the injection site

-After ablation it is normal to experience
+After radiofrequency ablation it is common to experience:

 • Local tenderness for several days